caltechlibrary/newt/presentation3.md

 # Assemble app from YAML (less coding)

-- Create the initial Newt YAML through a conversational TUI
+- Create the Newt YAML through a conversational TUI
 - Data modeling via a conversational TUI

 # How are data models described?